Site of St. Nicolas’s Church

 Photo: John Winfield, CC BY-SA 2.0.

 Shenfield railway station is on the Great Eastern Main Line in the East of England, serving the suburb of Shenfield, Essex.
-As well as being a key interchange for medium- and long-distance services on the main line, it is also the western terminus of a branch line to Southend Victoria and one of the two eastern termini of the Elizabeth line.
+As well as being a key interchange for medium- and long-distance services on the main line, it is also the western terminus of the Shenfield to Southend Line branch line and one of two eastern termini of the Elizabeth line.
 Shenfield railway station is situated 1½ miles northwest of Site of St. Nicolas’s Church.

 Brentwood railway station